ubirch/ubirch-protocol-python/docs/StepByStep.md

 3. Create the registration message
 4. `UBIRCH_PROTOCOL_TYPE_REG` is another constant in the [structure of UPP's](https://github.com/ubirch/ubirch-protocol/#basic-message-format).
 This type resolves to `0x01`.
 5. Send the registration message with `api.register_identity()`

+Now running the script will add a public key to the thing in the uibirch console.

 ### Using real data